Trump caught on tape saying he should’ve declassified document about Iran, undercutting his claims about declassifying Mar-a-Lago papers

 Trump allegedly waved the classified document and discussed it in summer 2021 with researchers for a memoir by ex-White House Chief of Staff Mark Meadows.

-The former president wanted to use the document to undermine the credibility of Gen. Mark Milley, who feuded with the former president during his turbulent final days in the White House.
+The former president wanted to use the document to undermine the credibility of Gen. Mark Milley, Chairman of the Joint Chiefs of Staff, who feuded with the former president during his turbulent final days in the White House.

 Showing classified documents, especially sensitive ones describing potential foreign adversaries, to third parties who don’t have appropriate security clearances would likely violate the Espionage Act.